Skip to content

 Introduction

-This website aims to map the pivotability of every type of artifact that analysts might encounter in the course of their investigations:
+This website contains simple reference material for how to make the best use of various threat activity observables, such as IP addresses and file hashes.
+The goal is to map the pivotability of every type of artifact that analysts might encounter in the course of their investigations:

 "While investigating threat activity, I found ...what can I do with it?"